About the Roots & Shoots Australia Resource Box for Schools

 The Jane Goodall Institute Australia (JGIA) is a registered DGR1 charity and complies with the Australian Charities & Not-for-profits Commission (ACNC) regulations on Australian charities.
 Established in 2007, JGIA is part of the global Jane Goodall Institute network consisting of 25 chapters.

 JGIA is a member of the Fundraising Institute of Australia (FIA), the International Union for the Conservation of Nature (IUCN) and has adopted a formal Child Safe Framework to ensure the highest standards of child safety.
-JGIA has eight volunteer non-executive directors, seven (mostly part-time) staff and some 30 regular volunteers.
+JGIA has eight volunteer non-executive directors, eight (mostly part-time) staff and some 30 regular volunteers.

 Why join Roots & Shoots?